thoughtbot/parity/README.md

 This installs three shell commands:

+    development
     staging
     production
-    restore-backup

 Usage
 -----

+Interact with the development environment:

+    development restore production
+    development restore staging

-Interact with the staging environment on Heroku:
+Interact with the staging environment:

     staging backup
     staging console
     staging log2viz
     staging migrate
+    staging restore production
     staging tail

 The script also acts as a pass-through, so you can do anything with it that